LuMiSxh/Kaigai/docs/architecture/accuracy-mode.md

 ## Decision

-Do not make dual-pass the default before measurement.
+Do not make dual-pass the default before measuring it.

 Use this order: